carlaiau/C-Search-Engine-with-htables-and-arrays/readme.md

 ## Notes

-if you do not want blank lines between each result please comment out line 197 of search

-if you do not want "term not found" please comment out line 117 of search.

 I would like to add better program management around the creation and loading of indexes.
 Ideally you can index to a specific dir, and also search against a specific dir rather than having to cd but I got lazy.

 Potential Bug, when running via hex some of the DOC_IDs are spitting out two ?? after them.
 I can't replicate this issue when running on local Mac OSX, but this will break automated testing, if it still present.
 I am compiling with